knative/docs/serving/samples/helloworld-php/README.md

     Hello World: PHP Sample v1!
     ```

-## Remove the sample app deployment
+## Removing the sample app deployment

 To remove the sample app from your cluster, delete the service record: